ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 Pronouncing consonants at the ends of words and clusters of consonants can be challenging for speakers of many south east Asian languages such as Thai, Burmese, Vietnamese and also Cantonese and some Mandarin speakers.

-Here are a few instances of common problems that doctors and other non-native speaking professionals might have with pronouncing English sounds – consonants and vowels.
+Here are a few instances of common problems that overseas trained doctors and other non-native speaking professionals might have with pronouncing English sounds – consonants and vowels.

 Clear word endings are very important in English because they distinguish one word from another.
 Have a look at the examples below.
 If the consonants at the ends of these words are not pronounced, the word takes on a completely different meaning.